 It ___ (take) about a year until I am able to completely furnish my apartment.
 By this time next year, I ___ (learn) a lot about living independently.

-condominium (n.) – an independent living space or unit in a larger building or complex
+condominium (US-Eng) – a living unit in a larger complex; leased or owned by occupant

 flake (expression) – an unreliable person